android/user-interface-samples/WindowInsetsAnimation/README.md

 ## Features

-The app displays a fake instant-message style conversation, and has two key pieces of functionality:
+The app displays a mock instant-message style conversation, and has two key pieces of functionality:

 ### #1: Reacting to the IME coming on/off screen (API 21+)